bunkerity/bunkerweb/docs/security-tuning.md

 |            `HTTP2`            |       `yes`       | When set to `yes`, will enable HTTP2 protocol support when using HTTPS.                                      |
 |         `LISTEN_HTTP`         |       `yes`       | When set to `no`, BunkerWeb will not listen for HTTP requests.
 Useful if you want HTTPS only for example.    |

+When using stream, the `SSL_PROTOCOLS` can be used which takes the same value as the `HTTPS_PROTOCOLS` one.

 ### Let's Encrypt

+STREAM support :white_check_mark:

 BunkerWeb comes with automatic Let's Encrypt certificate generation and renewal.
 This is the easiest way of getting HTTPS working out of the box for public-facing web applications.
 Please note that you will need to set up proper DNS A record(s) for each of your domains pointing to your public IP(s) where BunkerWeb is accessible.